melaniewalsh/melaniewalsh.org/index.md

 # News

+September 2023 | I started a new position as a tenure-track Assistant Professor in the Information School at the University of Washington.

-January 2023 | We were awarded a Level III NEH Digital Humanities Advancement Grant for our [BERT for Humanists Project](http://www.bertforhumanists.org/).
+January 2023 | We were awarded a Level III NEH Digital Humanities Advancement Grant for our [AI for Humanists Project](http://www.bertforhumanists.org/).

 October 2022 | I was [interviewed](https://www.abc.net.au/radionational/programs/sundayextra/who-controls-cultural-data-and-how-is-it-being-used-/101562182) by Australian radio ABC about my essay, "Where Is All The Book Data?"